Wisconsin State Park System

 The number of tents allowed depends on the sizes of the tents and of the site.
 Call the park or forest office if you're considering bringing multiple tents.

-Campsite check-in / check-out time is 3 p.m.
+Campsite check-in / check-out time is 3 p.m. for all outdoor campsites.
 You may set up earlier if the site was not occupied the night before.
 If you are unable to leave by 3 p.m., contact the park or forest staff immediately.

 Occupying the campsite